 PRESS DIGEST-New York Times business news - July 4

-July 4 (Reuters) - The following were the top stories on the New York Times business pages on Wednesday.
+July 4 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 * Employees who now have to wait another year to get health coverage through their employer will have little recourse but to buy their own insurance at the newly created state exchanges.()

 * Fwd.us is trying to turn around its image as it gears up for the fight for immigration overhaul in the House.

 * As Congress considers a new immigration law that would expand the fleet of unmanned drones along the border, the agency in charge of border protection is increasingly offering the military-grade drones it already owns to domestic law enforcement agencies and has considered equipping them with "nonlethal weapons," according to documents recently made public. ()

 * The FDA on Wednesday signaled its intention to permit generic drug makers to make changes to their safety labels, a move that could open the door to lawsuits against generic drug companies for the first time since a Supreme Court decision barred such suits two years ago.()